 4. Write a compelling resume summary or objective

 After your contact information, you should write a short but compelling professional summary.
 This is a 30-second pitch, says Ferreira, where you list three key skills in bullet points and explain how your experience is a good fit for the company you’re applying to.

-Your summary should be no more than three to four sentences (or bullets).
+Your summary is an objective statement and should be no more than three to four sentences (or bullet points).
 The first sentence or header should mention your professional title and years of experience.
 You can then list three relevant skills and/or quantifiable accomplishments.
 For example, sales representatives could mention that they have hit and exceeded sales by 25% for three quarters in a row.

-To write a compelling resume summary, read the job posting carefully and highlight the skills that match what they’re looking for.
+Learning how to write a resume summary requires reading the job posting carefully.
+Then, highlight the skills that match what they’re looking for.
 Your summary may look like this: